Redsskull/weather-intelligence-system/README.md

 ## Post-Installation

+**On Linux/macOS:**
 After installation, you may need to restart your terminal or run `source ~/.bashrc` (or the appropriate shell configuration file) to update your PATH.

+**On Windows:**
+The installer automatically updates your user PATH environment variable.
+You may need to restart your PowerShell session to use the `weather` command directly.

 Then you can run:
 ```bash